GLOSSARY

 Deductible The dollar amount you must pay for medical services or prescription drugs before the Plan begins paying benefits.

-Dependent Any of your family members who meet all of the eligibility requirements for coverage outlined in this SPD.
-See here for details.
+Dependent Any of your family members who meet all of the eligibility requirements for coverage outlined in the SPD and this website.

 Directory A listing of all network providers.
-For an up-to-date list, you can call CIGNA, ComPsych or Caremark® or visit their websites.
+For an up-to-date list, you can call Cigna, CBH, CVS Caremark, Aetna or EyeMed or visit their websites.

 Emergency Under the Plan, an emergency exists if you believe that the person’s condition, sickness or injury is such that failure to receive immediate medical care could put that patient’s health in serious jeopardy.
 Examples of an emergency include—but are not limited to—chest pain, stroke, poisoning, serious breathing difficulty, uncontrolled bleeding, unconsciousness and severe burns or cuts.

-ERISA The Employee Retirement Income Security Act of 1974, as amended, protects Member rights under qualified pension and welfare benefit plans.
+ERISA The Employee Retirement Income Security Act of 1974 (ERISA), as amended, protects Member rights under qualified pension and welfare benefit plans.

 Generic Drugs These drugs are the most affordable way for you to obtain quality medications at your lowest copayment level.
 These drugs contain the same active ingredients and are available in the same strength and dosage as their brand name counterparts.

-HIPAA The Health Insurance Portability and Accountability Act of 1996, as amended (HIPAA), provides privacy protections for Plan participants and portability requirements on qualified benefit plans.
+HIPAA The Health Insurance Portability and Accountability Act of 1996 (HIPPA), as amended, provides privacy protections for Plan participants and portability requirements on qualified benefit plans.

 Medically Necessary Generally, a service or supply furnished by a particular provider is medically necessary if the Plan determines, using generally accepted standards, that it is appropriate for the diagnosis, the care or the treatment of the disease or injury involved.
 See here for more information.